NicolasMurphy/appointment_tracker/journal.md

+# 7/28/24

+    Goals:
+        - Transition from microservices to monolithic architecture
+        - Update to latest version of PHP
+        -
+    Notes:
+        -

 # 2/28/24

     Goals:
         - Update README
     Notes:
         -

 # 1/7/24

     Goals:
         - Dockerize the backend, database, and frontend ✓
         - Create an appointments table on build ✓